beaverbuilder/documentation/docs/beaver-builder/layouts/modules/accordion/link-to-specific-item-in-tabs-or-accordion-module.md

 id: link-to-specific-item-in-tabs-or-accordion-module
 title: Link to a specific item in a Tabs or Accordion module
 sidebar_label: Link to a specific item in a Tabs or Accordion module
+description: Here's how to link to a specific tab in a Tabs module or item in an Accordion module.
 ---

 You can link to a specific item in the Tabs or Accordion module by setting a